timlittle/blog-code/README.md

 Currently, this repository includes:

 - **go-gameoflife** - A Go implementation of Conway's Game of Life
+- **go-asteroids** - A Go implementation of the classic Asteroids arcade game
+- **go-watersim** - A Go implementation of a 2D water simulation

 More projects will be added as I publish new blog posts with accompanying code examples.